glblackburn/react2shell-server/README.md

 ```

 This test verifies that:
-- All 11 Next.js versions can switch correctly
+- All 11 Next.js versions can switch correctly (9 vulnerable + 2 fixed)
 - Each version starts successfully
 - Version API responds correctly
 - Takes ~5-10 minutes to complete